Machine learning for option pricing: an empirical investigation of network architectures: Empirical results

 \subsubsection{Black--Scholes model}

-The results of the DGM network performance on the Black--Scholes problem are visualized in Figure \ref{fig:bs_dgm_mse_training}.
+The results of the DGM network performance in the Black--Scholes problem are visualized in Figure \ref{fig:bs_dgm_mse_training}.
 We note that more operations must be computed inside a DGM network than in a highway network, resulting in slightly more parameters and hence in longer training time.
 This aligns with the numerical results.

 The main difference between the highway layer and the DGM layer is that the original input $\mathbf{x}$ is used in each DGM layer, whereas the highway layer only depends on the output of the previous layer.
 The dependence on $\mathbf{x}$ introduces $4$ additional weight matrices per layer; see Figure \ref{fig:dgm_layer_schematic}.
 In Figure \ref{fig:bs_dgm_mse_training} no significant improvements due to this dependence compared to the generalized highway network can be observed.
 Indeed, the generalized highway network has a smaller MSE and requires less computational time for training.
 Possibly, the Black--Scholes problem is not complex enough for the additional non-linearity and recurrence in the DGM layers to cause improvements.

-When comparing the DGM network to the MLP and highway network in the training phase, \textit{cf.} Figure \ref{fig:bs_dgm_training_validation_loss}, we notice that the DGM network consistently outperforms the highway and MLP networks on the training and validation sets.
-This observation may suggest that the DGM network is more flexible and can fit the training data better, possibly leading to overfitting, resulting in underperformance on the test set compared to the generalized highway network.
+Figure \ref{fig:bs_dgm_training_validation_loss} reports the training and validation MSE for the DGM, generalised highway, and large MLP architectures applied to the Black–Scholes problem.
+The training and validation losses decrease concurrently for all models throughout the optimization and remain closely aligned, with no evidence of a systematic divergence between the two curves.
+This indicates that none of the architectures exhibit overfitting over the training horizon considered.
+Although the validation losses display higher variance, particularly at later epochs, their overall downward trend mirrors that of the training losses, which is consistent with stochastic simulation and Monte Carlo sampling effects rather than deteriorating generalization.
+Among the three architectures, DGM attains the lowest error levels, followed by the generalized highway network and the large MLP, reflecting differences in architectural inductive bias rather than generalization failure.
+Overall, the results demonstrate stable training dynamics and good generalization performance across all models.

 In order to gain more insights into the impact of the operations inside the DGM network on the performance, we also train the deep DGM network and the no-recurrence DGM network with the same configuration as in Table \ref{table:dgm_configuration}, with the deep DGM layer containing $3$ sublayers.
 In Figure \ref{fig:bs_dgm_variations_mse_training} the MSEs of the DGM variations are compared against the DGM and highway networks.
 As expected from the previous observations, the addition of sublayers inside the DGM layer, resulting in the deep DGM network (\textit{cf.} subsection \ref{subsec:deep_dgm_layer}), does not bring significant performance improvements, while increasing training time by almost $50\%$ compared to the ``plain'' DGM network.
 Removing the dependence on the input vector $\mathbf{x}$ in all layers, resulting in the no-recurrence DGM network (\textit{cf.} subsection \ref{subsec:no_recurrence_dgm_network}), more than tripled the network error.
 This suggests that for the Black--Scholes pricing problem, the DGM network admits its performance benefits from the recurrence in the network.